-To estimate C_H with Eq.
-13, we utilize the following procedure: (1) create bins defined by drainage area values, with ten bins spaced logarithmically from the lowest to the highest drainage areas; (2) for each drainage area bin, take the average steepness (k{sn}) within each rock type; (3) using the average steepness for each rock type, calculate C_H with Eq.
-13; and (4) take the average of the C_H estimates from both rock types in each drainage area bin.
-Note that this approach requires an independent estimate of rock-uplift rate U (or base-level fall rate) as well as contact dip φ .
+To estimate $C{\rm H}$ with Eq.
+(13), we utilize the following procedure: (1) create bins defined by drainage area values, with 10 bins spaced logarithmically from the lowest to the highest drainage areas; (2) for each drainage area bin, take the average steepness $(k{sn})$ within each rock type; (3) using the average steepness for each rock type, calculate $C{\rm H}$ with Eq.
+(13); and (4) take the average of the $C{\rm H}$ estimates from both rock types in each drainage area bin.
+Note that this approach requires an independent estimate of rock-uplift rate U(or base-level fall rate) and contact dip $\phi$ .
 Due to the data limitations for real streams, we will compare contact migration rates measured in our models with Eq.
-13 C_H estimates that use only k{sn} values from the final model timestep of each simulation.
+(13) $C{\rm H}$ estimates that use only $k{\rm sn}$ values from the final model time step of each simulation.
 We show Eq.
-13 estimates using the entire 10 Myr of recorded k{sn} values for each simulation in the supplement, however.
-Equation 12 does not use k{sn} values recorded over time.
+(13) estimates using the entire 10 Myr of recorded $k{\rm sn}$ values for each simulation in the Supplement, however.
+Equation (12) does not use $k{\rm sn}$ values recorded over time.
 Note that we bin results by drainage area mainly for visual clarity in our figures.
-To test the influence of our binning approach, we present a figure in the supplement in which we use 20 drainage area bins instead of 10.
+To test the influence of our binning approach, we present a figure in the Supplement in which we use 20 drainage area bins instead of 10.

-To further examine the influence of different m/n values, we also assess six additional simulations with a contact dip φ of -2.5, n values of 0.67 or 1.5, and m/n values of 0.3, 0.5, or 0.7.
-The approach for setting erodibility values in these simulations is discussed in the supplement (Sect.
-S4).
+To further examine the influence of different m/n values, we also assess six additional simulations with a contact dip $\phi$ of -2.5, n values of 0.67 or 1.5, and m/n values of 0.3, 0.5, or 0.7.
+The approach for setting erodibility values in these simulations is discussed in Sect.
+S4.
 Although we examine a wider range of contact dips in our main simulations (Table 1), these additional simulations are meant to be a limited selection of examples that demonstrate the influence of different m/n values on bedrock river incision through layered rocks.